Extract Secure Data action

 • To set the value from literal mode, click the + or - buttons to select the desired value.

-• To set the value using an expression, click the expression button and do one of the following:
+• To set the value using an expression, click the Expression modes button , and do one of the following:

-6. To optionally add another variable, click the Add update statement button.
+6. (Optional) To add another decimal variable, click next to Update Statements

 A duration is a representation of time expressed as a string in a subset of the format prescribed by the XML date data standard.
 Durations have a composite value of days, hours, minutes, and seconds.
 The length of the duration is the sum total of days, hours, minutes, and seconds values.
 You can use a duration value to determine how long a "portion" of a process should wait before proceeding.